veonua/CarND-Behavioral-Cloning-P3/writeup.md

 #### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, I recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:
+To capture good driving behavior, I recorded two laps on track using center lane driving.
 I used left and right camera images as "recovery driving" dataset, also flipped images all these and angles thinking that this would give more data points.

 After the collection process, I had ~47292 number of data points.
-I then preprocessed this data by crop and color-space convertion
+I then preprocessed this data by crop and color-space conversion.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.